soulhotel/git-userChrome/README.md

 ```

-## What That Script Do?:
+## More Info

-The standalone script can fully automate the installation process by:
+The script can fully automate the installation process by:
 - Finding the Profile Folder.
 - Backing up any `existing chrome` folder into `chrome-datetime`.
 - Downloading the CSS Theme into `chrome/`